nodefluent/node-sinek/lib/librdkafka/README.md

 - `const info = consumer.getAssignedPartitions();`
 - `consumer.getLagStatus().then(offsets => {});` -> automatically fetches and compares offsets for all assigned partitions for you

+## Complex Analytics access for Consumers and Producers

+- additional information regarding performance and offset lags are exposed through analytics functions
+- take a look at the description [here](Analytics.md)

 ## Buffer, String or JSON as message values

 - you can call `producer.send()` with a string or with a Buffer instance
 - you can only call `producer.bufferXXX()` methods with objects
 - you can consume buffer message values with `consumer.consume(_, false, false)`